mlocati/mlocati.github.io/_articles/php-windows-imagick.md

 ---

 <div class="alert alert-info" role="alert">
-    <strong>NOTE</strong> I recently released a <a href="https://github.com/mlocati/powershell-phpmanager">PowerShell module</a> that will let you install the PHP imagick extension simply with <span style="font-family:monospace;white-space:nowrap">Install-PhpExtension imagick</span> (or <span style="font-family:monospace;white-space:nowrap">Install-PhpExtension imagick snapshot</span> for PHP 7.2)
+    <strong>NOTE</strong> I recently released a <a href="https://github.com/mlocati/powershell-phpmanager">PowerShell module</a> that will let you install the PHP imagick extension simply with <span style="font-family:monospace;white-space:nowrap">Install-PhpExtension imagick</span> (or <span style="font-family:monospace;white-space:nowrap">Install-PhpExtension imagick snapshot</span> for PHP 7.2 and PHP 7.3)
 </div>

 In order to install the imagick PHP extension on Windows, you need to know the exact version of your PHP.